 From a size point of view, the depth of the bag means that it’s definitely best if you can fit it into the main compartment of the bag instead of trying to get it into the front organizer section.
 Although you could of course use this with any other backpack or shoulder bag as well, and you can see that I have included a photo of it in the Peak Design Everyday Messenger.

 I tend to move my camera gear between a few different camera bags, depending on the job at hand.
 With the Tech Pouch, I can organize all the small items that I would often otherwise bury in the corners of small pockets, and make it that much easier to quickly switch my kit from one bag to another.
 In fact, I’m sure I’ll buy another one or two of these when they hit the market so that I can put together some specific photo kits: Strobist Kit, Underwater Kit etc.

-This thing is brilliant, and even for the full $60 ($48 on Kickstarter right now) retail price I think it’s a worthwhile addition to a photographer’s bag, or anyone traveling with a laptop and the usual array of necessary dongles and cables.
+This thing is brilliant and I think it’s a worthwhile addition to a photographer’s bag, or anyone traveling with a laptop and the usual array of necessary dongles and cables.

 Peak Design Wash Pouch

 The Wash Pouch is a similar size to the Tech Pouch, in fact at first glance they appear to be externally identical unless you are looking for the small details.
 When I saw this I immediately wished that they had thought to add some small flash of colour to both of these pouches to help you distinguish between the two more easily.
 It’s entirely possible that one day you might get your laptop out at a coffee shop and find that you have your toothbrush and razor with you instead of your laptop and charging cables.